ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Design Brief

-In Redbank House, Currently patients give feedback at admission, midterm through their care course, end of the course, and there is also a follow-up survey but these are not well integrated and hard to get useful information out of them.
+In Redbank House, currently patients give feedback at admission, midterm through their care course, end of the course, and there is also a follow-up survey but these are not well integrated and hard to get useful information out of them.
 A design project would be to make these more **accessible** and **efficient**, align them and design them in a way that they are connected.

 ### About Redbank House

-Redbank House is founded in the late 1970s to provide tertiary diagnosis and treatment for children, adolescents and families having mental health problems.
+Redbank House was founded in the late 1970s to provide tertiary diagnosis and treatment for children, adolescents and families having mental health problems.
 It is part of Westmead Hospital, New South Wales, Australia.

 ### How We Worked